Say Hello to Android O and Unveil the Updates

 2. Faster Boot Times

-The Oreo boasts of a two times faster boot speed, autofill option, and a longer battery life.
+The Oreo boasts of a two times faster boot speed, an autofill option, and a longer battery life.

 3. Contextual Press-to-Hold Options